 VDPs are intended to remedy that situation by giving finders clear directions on how to report a potential vulnerability, and giving your internal security team an easy means with which to receive such reports.
 It also helps eliminate the potential business chaos should someone not know how to report a vulnerability and it winds up on social media.

-Many VDP templates and guides exist, we recommend looking at the Coordinated Vulnerability Disclosure Template published by a working group of the U.S. National Telecommunications and Information Administration is one that’s highly recommended.
+Many VDP templates and guides exist.
+The Coordinated Vulnerability Disclosure Template published by a working group of the U.S. National Telecommunications and Information Administration is one that’s highly recommended.

 VDP Best Practices Focus on Safe Harbor